 ...Where computer-generated content has been used (such as an AI Chatbot), your reference must show the name of the AI bot used and should show the date the content was generated.
-For example: ChatGPT 3.5 (https://openai.com/blog/chatgpt/), 25/01/2024.
-You should retain a copy of the computer-generated content for reference and authentication purposes.
+For example: ChatGPT 3.5 (https://openai.com/blog/chatgpt/), 25/01/2025.
+You must submit a copy of the computer-generated content with your work for reference and authentication purposes.